Tag: poems

 -

-Sunday with The World State by G K Chesterton :: Poem
+The World State by G K Chesterton, a Poem

 I think it has literally taken me a few years to adjust to Sunday being a work day, and I have grown to absolutely love late Sunday afternoons after all the services and meetings are over.
 It’s one of those few times during the week I get (usually) a few quiet uninterrupted hours to spend…